panzerdp/dmitripavlutin.com/content/posts/068-swap-variables/index.md

 In the same way, the fourth approach using bitwise XOR doesn't use additional memory.
 But again, you can swap integers only.

-*Which way is it better to swap 3 and more variables?
-Please write your opinion in a comment below!*
+*What's your preferred way to swap variables?*